 Avoid the Common Sources of BPA

-Elevated blood pressure is just one of many health problems linked to BPA exposure.
-The simple reality is that you need to avoid BPA altogether; there is no “okay” level of this junk.
+Elevated blood pressure is just one of many health concerns linked to BPA exposure.
+The simple reality is that you need to avoid BPA altogether; there is no "okay" level of this junk.
 What can be tricky is knowing where to avoid BPA.
 A few of the most common sources of BPA include:

 BPA can be found in both one-time use and reusable bottles.
 Do not drink from a one-time use bottle more than once (or at all), and make sure reusable bottles are clearly labeled BPA-free.